Laukkuryssä

-In Finland, the term "laukkuryssä" (Finnish for "bag Russian", Swedish: påsaryssar) refers to travelling salesmen who went around Finland and northern Sweden from the middle 19th century to the early 20th century.
+In Finland, "laukkuryssä" (Finnish for "bag Russian", Swedish: påsaryssar) were travelling salesmen who went around Finland and northern Sweden from the middle 19th century to the early 20th century.
 Despite the name, "laukkuryssäs" were not ethnically Russian, but instead Karelian peasants.
 Their trade was called a "bag trade", after the large leathern backpacks they carried.

 History

 The bag trade was most prominent in places along the border, but "laukkuryssäs" also went around in other parts of Finland as well as northern Sweden.
 The Russian part of Karelia was a very poor and underdeveloped area except for the part under the influence of Saint Petersburg.
 Inhabitants of the northern part of White Karelia sought extra income by fishing on the shores of the Arctic Ocean, and those living in the south went peddling into the Grand Duchy of Finland.
 For example in the early 1900s there were over a hundred "laukkuryssäs" going around in Northern Karelia, and in total they numbered several thousand.
 The "laukkuryssäs" allowed for important material and cultural trade between Finland and Karelia.
 The richest peddlers could have houses in western Finnish style commissioned on their homelands.

 The "laukkuryssä" trade was very organised, as the entire country of Finland had been divided place by place among the peddlers.
 Peasants went on their way in the autumn after harvest time.
 They had a rendezvous point established beforehand, from where they went to acquire goods for sale together.
 The goods mostly included cloths and textiles for women, or small household supplies, that were easy to carry along.
 As well as the actual "laukkuryssäs" there were also peddlers moving on sleds and horses, carrying much larger selections of goods.